benathi/bensblogs/_posts/2023-03-04-language-models-code-generation.md

   path="assets/img/blogs/mbxp/trend_vs_size_datasetall_mode-large_scale_temp0.6_passat10_grid0.svg"
   class="img-fluid rounded z-depth-1"
   padding="0px"
-  caption="Figure 2: pass@k scores (accuracy) versus model size"
+  caption="Figure 3: pass@k scores (accuracy) versus model size"
 %}
 </div>

+Figure 2 represents the results including results comparing multi- and mono-lingual models.
+There are a lot going on, but let's break it down.

-* The Python model (pink) has high accuracy in Java and JavaScript evaluation, which makes sense according to the hypothesis that models can pick up knowledge of other languages embedded in the primary language's code.
+* We observe that the Python model (pink) has high accuracy in Java and JavaScript evaluation, which makes sense according to the hypothesis that models can pick up knowledge of other languages embedded in the primary language's code.
 * The Java model (blue) and JavaScript model (green) seem to perform quite poorly on Python.
 We believe it is likely due to the lack of Python knowledge in Java/JavaScript data.
 * In the multi-lingual model where we train on Python, Java, JS, we observe the Python performance being very similar to the mono-lingual Python performance.
 This seems to confirm the above point that there's little Java/JS knowledge in Python data, which means that in the multi-ligual case, the Python performance will be close to that of the mono-lingual Python model.